bernie4375/FCL-potential-autoISF/README.md

      to go to parallel repository "HCL-Meal Management..."!

 autoISF strongly modulates ISF.
-A brief summary is given in the enclosed  " 4.1.2 ..overview.pdf "  from the e-Book (just 1 page).
+A brief summary is given in the enclosed  " 4.1.2 ..overview.pdf "  from the e-Book (just 1 page; use instead of chart on p.30 of AI-edited e-book!).

 If you like, find out for yourself how useful any of the documents worked-on by AI might be for you, or whether the given material may help you find YOUR approach how to employ AI in this field.
 Particularly, the **FCL-e-Book_AI edited** is quite nicely written by AI, and the first 100 pages have been reviewed.
 It is available also in .md format to ease evtl. translation or referencing.